GSA/Section508.gov/_pages/training/2024-08-30-training-course-508-what-is-it.md

 </ol>

 ## Certificate and CLPs
-Showcase your expertise and stand out in your field with a certificate that highlights the knowledge you’ve gained from completing this course.
-There are two types of certificates available for this course:
+Demonstrate your skills and stand out in your field with a certificate that proves you’ve completed this course.
+There are two type of certificate offered for this course.
 <ol class="usa-icon-list tablet:grid-col">
     <li class="usa-icon-list__item">
         <div class="usa-icon-list__icon text-green"><svg class="usa-icon" aria-hidden="true" role="img"><use xlink:href="{{ site.baseurl }}/assets/images/sprite.svg#check_circle"></use></svg></div>